Zhang Boheng

 Zhang Boheng (张博恒, born 4 March 2000) is a Chinese artistic gymnast.
 He competed at the 2024 Summer Olympics and won silver medals with the Chinese team and in the individual all-around.
 He also won a bronze medal on the horizontal bar.
 He is the 2021 World all-around champion and the 2022 World all-around silver medalist.
 He won three gold medals at the 2022 Asian Games and two gold medals at the 2021 World University Games.

-Career
+Gymnastics career

 Zhang began gymnastics when he was four years old because his parents were interested in the sport.
 By 2009, he joined the Hunan provincial team.
 When he was 16, he broke his leg, but this injury inspired him to take his gymnastics training more seriously.
 He began training with the Chinese national team in 2018.

 2018–20

 Zhang won a silver medal with the Hunan team at the 2018 Chinese Championships.
 Then at the 2019 Chinese Championships, he placed seventh in the all-around, fifth on the still rings, and fourth on the horizontal bar.
 Later that year, he won a bronze medal on the vault at the Chinese Individual Championships.
 He finished fifth in the all-around at the 2020 Chinese Championships and fourth on the floor exercise and parallel bars.
 At the 2020 Chinese Individual Championships, he won a silver medal on the pommel horse and a bronze medal on the still rings.
 He then made his international debut at the 2020 Friendship and Solidarity Competition in Tokyo, competing as part of Team Friendship who lost to Team Solidarity.